JiminHanGinny/jiminhanginny.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Jimin Han
-subtitle: Why you'd want to go on a date with me
+subtitle: A flexible yet tenacious social psychology researcher
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Jimin Han.
+I have the following interests:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- What motivates people to commit to community-based behaviors such as actions for social-justice/equality and cooperation?
+- Why do people help others?

 ### My story